Determining how well our solution is performing over time.

 |\(FN\)||# of samples falsely predicted to be negative but were positive|

 Normally, the goto option would be the F1 score (weighted precision and recall) but we shouldn't be afraid to craft our own evaluation metrics that best represents our needs.
 For example, we may want to account for both precision and recall but give more weight to recall.
+We also may want to consider separating our test set before shuffling and evaluating daily (or any window of time) metrics as opposed to an overall (rolling) basis.
+This might give us insight into how our model may actually perform on a daily basis once deployed and catch degradations earlier.
+We'll cover these concepts in our monitoring lesson.

 Fortunately, when we make a mistake, it's not catastrophic.
 The author will simply ignore it but we'll capture the error based on the tags that the author does add.
 We'll use this feedback (in addition to an annotation workflow) to improve on our solution over time.